A Quick Guide to Docker Network Types

 I. Bridge Network

-A bridge is the default network that a container gets attached to.
+A bridge is the default Docker network to which a container gets attached.
 It is a private, internal network created by docker on the host.
 All containers attach to this network by default, and they get an internal IP address, usually in the range of 170.17.x.x.

 Containers can access each other using this internal IP if required.
 To access any of these containers from outside-world, the docker bridge architecture maps the ports of these containers to ports on the docker host, as shown below: